Feel the Vibes

-Feel the Vibes (stylized as "Feel The Vibes") is the fifth studio album by Japanese hip hop group Lead, released on March 5, 2008.
+Feel the Vibes is the fifth studio album by Japanese hip hop group Lead, released on March 5, 2008.
 It became their lowest charting studio album, reaching No. 44 on the weekly Oricon charts and remaining on the charts for two weeks.
 It was their first album in nearly two years, their previous being 4, which was released in July 2006.

 The album was preceded by three singles: "Drive Alive" (March 14, 2007), "Umi" (July 18, 2007) and "Stand Up!"
 (February 6, 2008).
 While "Drive Alive" charted well at No. 14 on the Oricon Singles Chart, the other two singles failed to break the top twenty.

 Information

-Feel the Vibes is the fifth studio album by Japanese hip-hop dance group Lead.
-It was released two years after their previous studio album, 4, and five months before their first compilation album Lead Tracks ~listener's choice~, released in August the same year.
+Feel the Vibes was released two years after the group's previous studio album, 4, and five months before their first compilation album Lead Tracks: Listener's Choice, released in August the same year.
 The album became their lowest charting studio album, peaking at No. 44 on the Oricon Albums Chart, remaining on the chart for two consecutive weeks.

 The album contained three preluding singles, "Drive Alive", "Umi" and "Stand Up!".
 "Drive Alive" reached No. 14 on the Oricon Singles Chart, but the others failed to break the top twenty, peaking at No. 27 and No. 20 respectively.
 Feel the Vibes was released as a standard CD, not carrying a CD+DVD counterpart.
 However, the music videos for "Drive Alive", "Umi" and "Stand Up!" were later released on the compilation DVD Lead Movies 3 (stylized as Lead MOVIES3) on August 6 alongside Lead Tracks ~listener's choice~.
 The album would also be given a limited edition release, which came with a photo book.